Poojan26225/ML_assignment1_0446170/README.md

 This challenge prospers on cooperation and takes donations from all interested events.
 Whether it’s development posts or new features, your input is precious.
 Don’t hesitate to start a conversation or send a pull request to move this assignment forward.

 **Conclusion:**
-In end, the convergence of device studying and real estate gives an interesting avenue for predictive analytics.
-By harnessing the energy of algorithms, we are able to make knowledgeable decisions, in the end shaping the trajectory of investments and business techniques.
-Join us in this adventure as we explore the dynamic landscape of city earnings prediction.
+In summary, the combination of device studying and real estate presents an attractive method for predictive analytics.
+By harnessing the energy of algorithms, we empower ourselves to make informed decisions, so we plan financially and professionally at the beginning of this adventure as we are looking for to harness the metropolis’s incarnate context of difference.